1.36.0 (October 14, 2025)

 1. Custom HTTP Headers: Add headers to collector requests for custom metadata, service identification, and collector-specific routing.

 2. Full URI Parsing: The uri field now supports both path-only (/api/v2/spans) and full URI formats (https://zipkin-collector.example.com/api/v2/spans).
 When using full URIs, Envoy automatically extracts hostname and path components - hostname sets the HTTP Host header, and path sets the request path.
-Path-only URIs fallback to using cluster name as hostname.
+Path-only URIs fall back to using the cluster name as the hostname.

 When configured, collector_service takes precedence over legacy configuration fields (collector_cluster, collector_endpoint, collector_hostname), which will be deprecated in a future release.
 Legacy configuration does not support custom headers or URI parsing.